-- Select No to keep the previously loaded schedule and exit. - Select Yes to continue loading the selected schedule.
-This overwrites the old schedule.
-All other settings are unchanged.
+- Select Yes to continue loading the selected recording schedule.
+This overwrites any and all blocks of the existing schedule in the unit with the built in schedule selected.
+All other settings are unchanged. - Select No to retain the current schedule.

-Tip: If you want to save any custom edits or blocks you made to a schedule, select No here to go back and export that schedule to a memory card.
-Then, you can choose a new schedule and select Yes here with confidence knowing that your previous schedule was backed up.
+Tip: If you want to save any custom edits or blocks you already made to a schedule, select No here to go back and export that schedule to a memory card, and then you can choose a new schedule and select \boldsymbol{Yes} here with confidence knowing your previous schedule was backed up.